coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 All [events](https://docs.coveo.com/en/417) in Coveo can be adjusted to fit to your needs.

 ### Adding a Relevancy boost when a user profile is selected
-When a user profile is selected we wanted to set the [hiddenQuery](https://docs.coveo.com/en/3) so it will change the relevancy based upon what was set for the current profile.
+When a user profile is selected we wanted to set the [hiddenQuery](https://docs.coveo.com/en/3/ui-api-reference/coveo-javascript-search-framework-api-reference#hiddenquery-component) so it changes the relevancy based upon what was set for the current profile.
 In this case: ```hd``` means the description provided to the user (in the breadcrumb section), ```hq``` is the actual hidden query.
 ``` javascript
 $('#search').on("buildingQuery", function (e, args) {
 	//Set the proper pipeline